walterdd/Boremeter/README.md

 ## The Idea

-Given a video this app extracts audience socio-demographic statistics and tracks viewers boredom during lectures or presentations.
+In the current project we develop a framework for video analysis of public presentations and events.
+Given a video, this tool tracks viewers attention during lectures or presentations.

+With this app you can assess speaker’s skills or detect the most resonant parts of a presentation, or give a summary of some socio-demographic statistics such as age and gender distribution without conducting surveys.

 <img src="https://github.com/walterdd/Auditory_tracking/blob/master/dogg.jpg" width="224">